Acid Rain (Alexis Jordan song)

-"Acid Rain" is a song recorded by American recording artist Alexis Jordan.
+"Acid Rain" is a song recorded by American singer Alexis Jordan.
 It was written by Sia with co-writing and production from Norwegian production outfit StarGate and Dutch disc jockeys (DJs) Bingo Players.
 The latter duo are credited for the inclusion of a sample of their own electro house single "Get Up (Rattle)".
 "Acid Rain" initially premiered on January 14, 2013, featuring two verses of Jordan's label-mate, American rapper J. Cole.
 An alternate version of the song excluding Cole was released for digital download on February 20, 2013.

 Background and release

 On June 10, 2011, Jordan released "Hush Hush" as the third and final single from her self-titled debut album.
 This was followed by her feature on Sean Paul's single "Got 2 Luv U", which was released on July 19, 2011.
 All the while, she began working on her second album at Roc the Mic studios in New York City with frequent collaborators StarGate.
 During a video blog released in November, Jordan revealed she had nearly finished the album.

 On January 14, 2013, "Acid Rain" premiered online featuring J. Cole.
 Jordan announced it would be the lead single from her second studio album.
 It heavily samples the song "Get Up (Rattle)" by Dutch disc jockeys (DJs) Bingo Players.
 The final version of the song, excluding Cole's two verses, was released as a digital download on February 20, 2013.
 She performed the song live for the first time at the Miami Music Week party on March 22, 2013.